A smooth sale – from start to finish

 6

-The legal step
+The formal documents step

 Your to-do list

-• Read through the legal documents
+• Read through the formal documents

 • Ask questions if anything is unclear